 Get your data center in compliance with SPCC Plan regulations.

 When it comes to running a data center, the need for disaster avoidance is crucial.
-An uninterruptible power supply at a data center is key to preventing an issue which could impact your customers and your bottom line.
+An uninterruptible power supply at a data center is key to preventing an issue that could impact your customers and your bottom line.

 In order to do so, data centers turn to the use of backup power generation, usually in the form of diesel or gasoline generators.
 However, many data centers unknowingly fall under SPCC Plan regulations, a federally mandated spill prevention program, simply due to the size of the diesel or gasoline tanks attached to the backup generators.